fastrgv/CoTerminalApps/README.md

 ===============================================================

-## What is special about this project?...freedom...
+## What is special about this project?...freedom...portability:
-* uses the Ada programming language & GNAT GPL;
+* uses the [freely-available] Ada programming language & GNAT GPL;
 * runs on Macs running OSX, or PCs running Windows or Linux;
 * uses only free open source software [F.O.S.S] tools & libraries;
 * portable, transparent code, easy to modify, rebuild;
-* uses a cross-platform implementation of OpenAL-Audio for sounds;
+* uses a cross-platform implementation of OpenAL-Audio, adaptable by any Ada application that needs sounds & music-loops with a simple interface.
 * pure minimalism:  no graphics, just colored ASCII characters, keyboard, & sound;